In This Issue

 EAB is a destructive forest pest that was introduced from Asia into the United States in the 1990's.
-Over the past decade, EAB has spread to 21 states and parts of Canada.
+Since its introduction, EAB has spread to 24 states and parts of Canada.
 This pest was first detected in Tennessee in 2010 in Knox County.
-Since that time, it has spread to 22 counties throughout East and Middle Tennessee.
+Since that time, it has spread to 25 counties throughout East and Middle Tennessee.

 The EAB quarantine prohibits the movement of firewood, ash nursery stock, ash timber and other material that can spread EAB.
 Citizens should report any symptomatic ash trees to TDA and follow these simple rules:

 For more information about EAB and other destructive forest pests in Tennessee, visit the new website: www.protecttnforests.org.
 The site is a multi-agency effort to inform and educate Tennesseans on the harmful impacts insects and diseases have on our trees, where the problem spots are, and what landowners can do to help protect their trees.

 EAB attacks only ash trees.
 It is believed to have been introduced into the Detroit, Michigan area in the early 1990's on wood packing material from Asia.
 Since then, the destructive insect has killed millions of ash trees across several states including Illinois, Indiana, Kentucky, Maryland, Michigan, Minnesota, Missouri, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin.